ssube/isolex/README.md

 ## Getting Started

-The bot interacts through Discord and Slack, Github and Gitlab comments, and a GraphQL API.
+The bot interacts through Discord and Slack, Github and Gitlab comments and webhooks, and a GraphQL API.

 The [getting started guide](./docs/getting-started.md) has more information on using the bot.